oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 function burnTokens() public returns (bool success);
 ```

+#### 2.7.3 Task & Issue

+- [ ] add bonded token contract to support mint bonded token and burn bonded token;
+- [ ] deploy a new bonded token contract for each SA template so users can stake;
+- [ ] add curation contract to manage the curation markets for SA templates;
+- [ ] users can stake reserved token for bonded token and sell bonded tokens back with curation contract;
+- [ ] curation contract use pre-defined bonding curves contract to determine the exchange rate.

+---

 ### 2.8 Dispute Resolution

+#### 2.8.1 Definition

 Consumer can raise dispute before *TIME-OUT* and *PAYMENT-RELEASED* in the service agreement.